 If you operate long-term care and post-acute facilities, your reputation rises and falls on your Five-Star Rating.
 CMS established the Five-Star Rating system to help consumers compare skilled nursing facilities based on the quality measurements.
 Facilities are judged by three criteria with staffing being the most challenging bar to consistently meet.

-To achieve a high rating, operators must consistently staff their facilities based on PPD census values and resident healthcare needs.
-To do so, they an integrated nursing scheduling, attendance tracking, and compliance system that can:
+To achieve a high rating, you must consistently staff their facilities based on PPD census values and resident healthcare needs.
+To do so, you need an integrated nursing scheduling, attendance tracking, and compliance system that can:

 - Create and adjusts nurse schedules to meet PPD demands.